Logo

 Flexibility and collaboration are table stakes for building a marketplace that scales

 How each individual retail brand manages its approach to range extension is critical to success and will be dependent on the needs of each business in its market sector.
 Having made a choice of direction – dropshipping or marketplace or both - open communication with third-party sellers is the secret to building strong partnerships that will drive the business’ journey to success.
+This means supporting and guiding sellers effectively as they onboard and add products, as well as including their products in promotions.
+It’s also critical to be able to access and share data that will mutually benefit the marketplace owner and third-party sellers, to sell more products.

 We use cookies on our site.